What do I need for my house rabbit?

 Rabbits chew and your house, or the parts of your house that your rabbit will have access to, will need to be bunny proofed.
 Split clear plastic tubing and insert telephone cords, wires, etc., or buy pre-slit “cord tamers” in storage sections of home improvement warehouses or the computer section of other stores.
-Visit our Rabbit Proofing FAQ to find out what you’ll need to do here
+Visit our rabbit proofing FAQ for more good ideas.

 Grooming and Cleaning Supplies

 You’ll need a nail clipper, a brush, and perhaps a comb, styptic powder, Revolution or Advantage (kitten strength) for fleas (if you live where fleas are a problem), and a flashlight for back-lighting nails, especially if your rabbit has dark nails.
 For cleaning, white vinegar (still the simplest and best way to clean up urine), and a broom or whisk broom and a dust pan for accidents.